 1951 Topps Connie Mack’s All-Stars Baseball CardsBrand: Topps Baseball

 One of several Topps Baseball sets issued during their debut season, 1951 Topps Connie Mack's All-Stars Baseball is a small release with a die-cut design.
-Led by cards for Babe Ruth and Lou Gehrig, the set commands strong values
+The early cardboard series is also known as R414-2.

 Named for the accomplished manager, 1951 Topps Connie Mack's All-Stars Baseball may only have 11 cards in the checklist, but there is certainly no filler.
 An homage to the former greats, including Connie Mack himself, it can easily be considered a Hall of Fame set since every subject is enshrined in Cooperstown.

 Measuring 2-1/16" by 5-1/4", the tall 1951 Topps Connie Mack's All-Stars Baseball cards have a distinct design.
-A large black-and-white image of each player is highlighted by a deep red background and yellow-filled text box at the bottom that also acts as a stand.
+The large black-and-white image of each player is highlighted by a deep red background and a yellow-filled text box at the bottom that also acts as a stand.
 The player's full name and replica signature is listed along with basic info and the tagline "Connie Mack's All-Time All-Star Team."

-What really makes the cards stand out is that almost the entire player image is die-cut.
+What really makes the cards distinct is that almost the entire player image is die-cut.
 This design allows collectors to fold the die-cut portion out of the card to create a makeshift display piece.

-Because of the remnants found at the top and bottom of each card, it is believed that the 1951 Topps Connie Mack's All-Stars Baseball release was originally printed as panels.
+Because of the remnants found at the top and bottom of each card, it is believed that the release was originally printed as panels.
 The cards can be especially vulnerable at these points and the set also suffers from centering issues.